Naresh Babu: Career

 Naresh started racing as a privateer on a Yamaha YZF-R15 in the "Yamaha One make Novice class" at the last round of FMSCI MMSC National Motorcycle Racing championship 2010.
 He continued to race as a privateer on Yamaha YBX in Stock 130cc National Championship in 2012.
 In 2013, Naresh competed with a Yamaha YZF-R15 in the stock up to 165cc National Championship.
 In 2016 he made his debut in the Supersport 1000cc which is India's most premium category.
 His goal was to get on the International platform of racing right from the start of his career.

 Naresh was also working as Race Official for many JK Tyre National Racing championships, JK Tyre Karting National championships and much more.
 He was also working as a Manager for Car racing team which made him spend all his time on Motorsports in 2016.

-In 2017, Naresh Joins RACR - Rajini Academy of Competitive Racing as a Rider to t,ake part in the Indian National Motorcycle Championships and also International Championships.
+In 2017, Naresh Joins RACR - Rajini Academy of Competitive Racing as a Rider to take part in the Indian National Motorcycle Championships and also International Championships.
 He will also be working as an Instructor for RACR's Sport Biking School.